There are many uses for vinegar in the garden. From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 10. General Pest Control Spray

-Make a homemade vinegar spray for plants to deter harmful insects and related garden pests.
+You can also make a homemade vinegar spray for plants to deter harmful insects and related garden pests.

 For the recipe, you’ll need one part vinegar, three parts water, and a teaspoon of organic liquid soap.
 Combine these ingredients with a gallon of water and add them to a spray bottle.